Ron Howard: Early life

-Ron Howard was born on March 1, 1954, in Duncan, Oklahoma, the elder son of Jean Speegle, an actress, and Rance Howard, a director, writer, and actor.
-He has German, English, Scottish, Irish, and Dutch ancestry.
+Ron Howard was born on March 1, 1954, in Duncan, Oklahoma, the elder of the two sons of Rance Howard, a director, writer, and actor, and Jean Speegle, an actress.
+He is of German, English, Scottish, Irish, and Dutch ancestry.
 His father was born with the surname "Beckenholdt" and took the stage name "Howard" in 1948 for his acting career.
 Rance Howard was serving three years in the United States Air Force at the time of Ron's birth.
-The family moved to Hollywood in 1958, the year before the birth of his younger brother Clint Howard.
-They rented a house on the block south of the Desilu Studios, where The Andy Griffith Show was later filmed.
-They lived in Hollywood for at least three years, before moving to Burbank.

-Howard was tutored at Desilu Studios in his younger years but continued his schooling at Robert Louis Stevenson Elementary and David Star Jordan Junior High when not working in television, eventually graduating from John Burroughs High School.
+Howard was tutored at Desilu Studios in his younger years but continued his schooling at Robert Louis Stevenson Elementary and David Starr Jordan Junior High in Burbank, California, when not working in television, eventually graduating from Burbank's John Burroughs High School.
 He later attended the University of Southern California's School of Cinematic Arts but did not graduate.
 Howard has said he knew from a young age he might want to go into directing, thanks to his early experience as an actor.

 Acting career

 In 1959, Howard had his first credited film role in The Journey.
 He appeared in June Allyson's CBS anthology series The DuPont Show with June Allyson in the episode "Child Lost"; in The Twilight Zone episode "Walking Distance"; a few episodes of the first season of the sitcom Dennis the Menace, as Stewart, one of Dennis's friends; and several first- and second-season episodes of The Many Loves of Dobie Gillis.
-Howard played "Timmy" (uncredited) in "Counterfeit Gun", Season 4, Episode 2 (1960) of the TV series, The Cheyenne Show.
+Howard played "Timmy" (uncredited) in "Counterfeit Gun", Season 4, Episode 2 (1960) of the TV series, Cheyenne.